 Financial aid funds are disbursed at regular intervals at the start and during each semester.
-Funds in excess of institutional charges covered by financial aid are refunded to the student as either an Electronic Funds Transfer (EFT) to the student's bank account, or as a deposit to a Debit Card issued in the student's name.
+Funds in excess of institutional charges covered by financial aid are refunded to the student as either an Electronic Funds Transfer (EFT) to the student's bank account, or as a deposit to a debit card issued in the student's name.

-Additional information about the schedule of disbursements and refunds for the academic year will be included with the Aid Award Offer and in supplemental materials sent to the student at the time the Award Offer is made.
+Additional information about the schedule of disbursements and refunds for the academic year will be included with the aid award offer and in supplemental materials sent to the student at the time the offer is made.